The Magician's Nephew: Plot summary

 Digory picks one of the apples for his mission, but their overpowering smell tempts him.
 Jadis appears, having herself eaten an apple to become immortal, leaving her with pale white skin.
 She tempts Digory either to eat an apple himself and join her in immortality, or steal one to take back to Earth to heal his dying mother.
 Digory resists, knowing his mother would never condone theft, but hesitates.
 He sees through the Witch's ploy when she suggests he leave Polly behind – not knowing Polly can get away by her own ring.
 Foiled, the Witch departs for the North, and taunts Digory for his refusal to eat the apple and gain immortality.
 Digory returns to Narnia and plants the apple, which grows into a mature tree behind them while the coronation proceeds.
-Aslan tells Digory how the tree works – anyone who steals the apples gets their heart's desire, but in a form that makes it unlikeable.
+Aslan tells Digory how the tree works – anyone who steals the apples gets their heart's desire, but in a form that renders it extremely disagreeable.
 In the Witch's case, she has achieved immortality, but it only means eternal misery because of her evil heart.
-Moreover, the magic apples are now a horror to her, such that the apple tree will repel her for centuries to come, but not forever.
-With Aslan's permission, Digory then takes an apple from the new tree to heal his mother.
+Moreover, the magic apples are now a horror to her, so much so that the apple tree will repel her for centuries to come, but not forever.
+With Aslan's permission, Digory takes an apple from the new tree to heal his mother.
 Aslan returns Digory, Polly, and Uncle Andrew to England.
-Frank and his wife, Helen (transported from England by Aslan) stay to rule Narnia as its first King and Queen.
+Frank and his wife Helen (transported from England by Aslan) stay to rule Narnia as its first King and Queen.
 The Narnian creatures live in peace and joy, and neither the Witch nor any other enemy will come to trouble Narnia for many hundreds of years.

 Digory's apple restores his mother's health as his father returns for good after being away on business in India, and he and Polly remain lifelong friends.
 Uncle Andrew reforms and gives up magic, but still enjoys bragging about his adventures with the Witch.
 Digory plants the apple's core with Uncle Andrew's rings in the back yard of his aunt's home in London, and it grows into a large tree.
 Soon afterwards, Digory's family inherits a mansion in the country, and many years later the apple tree blows down in a storm.
 Digory, now a middle-aged professor, has its wood made into a wardrobe, setting up the events in The Lion, the Witch and the Wardrobe.